-The Carnegie Dental Group offers a free consultation for first-time patients.
+The Carnegie Dental Group recommends a consultation for first-time patients.
 This will help determine if you need implants and assist your dentist in creating your treatment plan.
-So if you would like to learn more about dental implants from our experienced team, simply schedule your free consultation.
+So if you would like to learn more about dental implants from our experienced team, simply give us a call or schedule your consultation here online.
 It’s the best way to find out how dental implants can change your life.

 Patients who need to replace a full upper and/or lower set of teeth can now receive all-on-four implants.
 An oral surgeon will place 4 implants and then attach a full arch of teeth, giving the procedure its name.